Saddles for the Hard to Fit Horse

-A lot of horse owners think their horse is very unusual and hard to fit when in fact they are more becoming more common.
+A lot of horse owners think their horse is very unusual because they are hard to fit when in fact this is becoming more common.
 They have gone from shop to shop and tried a number of saddles with no success.
-In general, horses are trending to wider and shorter backs, cross-breeding of horses from around the world have created even more shapes.
+In general, horses are trending to wider and shorter backs, and cross-breeding of horses from around the world have created even more shapes.
 In the end, each horse is as unique as we are as individuals, a saddle size will fit a range of horses very well and others on each side of the ideal in a less fashion.
 Horses with severe atrophy, asymmetry, muscle loss, saddle pinching may be unaware that their horse needs additional help beyond what a saddle shop can provide.
 If we get information on a horse that is obviously abnormal or off the end of the bell curve of horse shapes, we will talk with our customer to determine what can best help this horse and owner, whether that be medical help, special pads, etc.

 Likewise, some behaviour problems may be traced to discomfort related to saddle fit problems.
 “It’s easy to assume a horse who walks away from the mounting block, can’t stand still or is excessively spooky is just that kind of horse,” says Anderson.
 “But sometimes ear pinning, tail swishing, teeth grinding, evasion of the bit, and even difficulty with upward and downward transitions can be linked to discomfort in the horse.
 And much of that discomfort can be traced to poor saddle fit.”